 Shuttered windows and dancing flowers line the quiet streets, contributing to a look so picture-perfect it could be the set of a sophisticated Italian movie – its no surprise this tiny community was chosen as the setting for the stylish Hollywood movie, Ocean's 12.

-Explore our holiday accommodation in the region of Scopello to experience some of the most beautiful landscapes of Sicily.
+Explore our holiday villas in the region of Scopello to experience some of the most beautiful landscapes of Sicily.

 Things to do in Scopello